-In the second of three lectures this Spring, Manu Goswami examines how John Maynard Keynes’s major work provides a crucial view on why the nation form became the political-economic successor to European and Asian empires.
+In the second of three CISSR talks this Spring, Manu Goswami will explain how John Maynard Keynes’s work represents a crucial moment in the emergence of the nation-state as the political-economic successor to European and Asian empires.

 Keynes’s General Theory entailed a departure not only from many of the organizing tenets of neoclassical orthodoxy, but the laissez faire order of imperial capitalism.
 It effected an enduring scalar reconfiguration of economic theory borne out of a pragmatic recognition that saving capitalism required rolling-back empire.